Reisegiganten/libvmod-abtest/README.rst

 CONFIGURATION FILE
 ==================

-The configuration is save as an ASCII file with each rule on a separate line in the following format::
+The configuration is saved as an ASCII file with each rule on a separate line in the following format::

         <rule_name_1>:<option>:<weight>;<option>:<weight>;...